WILMINGTON, MA — The lights on the Wilmington Town Common will once again be turning green this November to honor veterans.

-Selectmen unanimously approved his request at their October 22 board meeting.
+Selectmen unanimously approved his request at their meeting on Monday night.

-As part of the same request last year, Cimaglia wrote the following to the board:
+As part of the request, Cimaglia wrote the following to the board:

 I believe America’s veterans are some of the country’s bravest and hardest working men and women.
 However, it’s hard to show them the appreciation they deserve when they’re home and out of uniform.
 They’re more camouflaged than ever.